Normal People: Themes

-Normal People has themes of love in a capitalist society and across class division.
+Normal People has themes of love across class division.
 The main characters, Marianne and Connell, know each other from school but also because Connell's mother is a cleaner for Marianne's mother.
-This establishes the class divide in their relationship as Marianne comes from a bourgeois family whereas Connell's family is working-class.
+This establishes the class divide in their relationship.

 Marianne and Connell have different views of their socioeconomic backgrounds.
 Connell feels that he is trapped in a cycle where the money he spends on Marianne comes from his mother who gets it from Marianne's family whereas Marianne seems unbothered by spending money.
 Connell lets the class divide come between them numerous times as he fears how he will be perceived.
 In school, Connell is popular and well liked by his classmates, unlike Marianne.
-This causes him to ask her to keep their relationship secret so that people do not find out his mom works for hers.
+This causes him to ask her to keep their relationship secret so that people do not find out his mum works for hers.

 When the pair both attend Trinity College, the class division becomes more apparent.
-Marianne easily fits in with her upper-class classmates who come from similar backgrounds while those people look down on Connell for his lower socioeconomic status.
+Marianne easily fits in with her upper-class classmates who come from similar backgrounds, some of whom look down on Connell for his lower socioeconomic status.
 As their relationship continues, their class background drives them apart.
 Marianne and Connell start to find friends and partners in their respective social classes.
 When Marianne starts to date Jamie in their second year at university, Connell feels out of place in her world because of his lack of wealth.

 Socioeconomic class drives Marianne and Connell apart as they navigate early adulthood.
 Rooney uses these characters to explore how class divides keep people apart.